 How a Astro clock works

 - Misunderstanding on how they work:–A lot of people think they are just a standard time clock.
 This is not the case they are set up to track the sunset and sunrise times of the Edinburgh area.
 They also switch the lights to 50% operation at midnight as an energy saving mode that extends the life of the tubes.

 - Digital replacement models:–There are 2 different types of stair lighting systems.
 So the Astro clocks have to be programmed to comply with EDC,s stair lighting specification that includes energy saving modes.

 - How do I know my clock is not working:– If you go to the BBC weather site and type in Edinburgh as a location you will see the sunset and sunrise times.
 This should give you a rough idea if the clock is working ok

 Why can’t I do it myself

 Can I fix this problem ? :– This is not a good or practical idea as there are safety implications to think of with regards to electrical work.
 What if I think my clock is not working :— I would have to complete a survey of the stair.
 This is free of charge where you get a condition report on your system with costs and options.
-Beware of handymen and also stair cleaning firms:- I have had to fix a couple of Astro clocks and lights after the local handymen and stair cleaning firm had looked at them.
+Handymen and Stair cleaning firms offering these services:- I have had to fix a couple of Astro clocks and lights after the local handymen and stair cleaning firm had looked at them.
 Leaving the customer with 2 bills.
 The apparent logic is anyone can change a bulb and there is not a lot of the workings of a timeclock.
 In addition the customer should confirm these guys are insured and competent for this task.
 The thing is an Astro clock is not the same as the standard timeclock.

 Examples of Astro clocks via my Twitter feed